 Study points to new approach to battling infections

-An international study led by researchers at Monash University’ Biomedicine Discovery Institute (BDI) has shone light on the way the Hepatitis C Virus (HCV) hijacks the communication systems in the host cells it infects, uncovering potential new therapeutic targets for the disease.
+An international study led by researchers at Monash University’s Biomedicine Discovery Institute (BDI) has shone a light on the way the Hepatitis C Virus (HCV) hijacks the communication systems in the host cells it infects, uncovering potential new therapeutic targets for the disease.

 HCV affects about two per cent of the world's population.
 Infection can lead to chronic hepatitis, which can progress to liver cirrhosis and carcinoma.

-Importantly, the approach used by the scientists – which led to the identification of a drug-like molecule that stopped the virus from replicating within cells – may have broader application to other infectious diseases; all intracellular pathogens rely on their host cell signalling system to replicate.
+Importantly, the approach used by the scientists – which led to the identification of a drug-like molecule that stopped the virus from replicating within cells – may have broader application to other infectious diseases.
+This is because all intracellular pathogens rely on their host cell signalling system to replicate.

 The Monash BDI researchers worked in collaboration with Canadian-based company Kinexus, and used an antibody microarray to simultaneously investigate hundreds of factors involved in cell signalling that were modulated by HCV replication, including human protein kinases.

 “This antibody microarray allowed us to find a number of new cell signalling pathways that were activated or suppressed by an HCV infection,” Professor Doerig said.